Giviko28/Grocery-Shop/README.md

 ## What's next?

 I'm currently "testing" my product.
 Do people like my idea?
 Do they like the design?
 Is it legally possible to set this up? and much more.
-Therefore, i won't be working on the backend until i get the answer
+Therefore, i won't be working on the backend until i get the answer/

 # Setup
 Follow these steps in the terminal (make sure to cd in the main directory):